flashoverm/ffla-intranet/README.md

 Clone repository in webserver folder (e.g. /var/www/)

-Replace and adapt config samples
+Replace and adapt config sample

 Create new database and fill with the data
 (hydrants, mailings)